Devsh-Graphics-Programming/Nabla/README.md

 s
 ## (Get Hired) Jobs and Internships

-If you are a programmer with a passion for High Performance Computing, Mathematics and Computer Graphics
+If you are a programmser with a passion for High Performance Computing, Mathematics and Computer Graphics

 If you can work 100% remotely and be in charge of your own time managment